200Creative/spree_simple_html_emails/README.md

 Customizing
 -------

-Running the above `spree_simple_html_emails:install` command copies the stylesheet to `app/assets/stylesheets/spree/frontend/spree_simple_html_emails.css.scss`.
+Running the above `spree_simple_html_emails:install` command copies the stylesheet to `app/assets/stylesheets/email/spree_simple_html_emails.css.scss`.
 Use this as your base stylesheet and edit as required.

-The default variables avaiable to build a custom theme are:
+The default variables available to build a custom theme are:

 ````scss
 $email-primary: #5498da;